 blokdots & ProtoPie

 blokdots is a code-free software used to build interactive hardware prototypes with Arduino.
-By using ProtoPie and blokdots together it is now possible to bridge the gap between hardware and software prototyping without a line of code.
+By using ProtoPie and blokdots together, you can bridge the gap between hardware and software prototyping without a line of code.

-Here is the simplest ecosystem for using ProtoPie with blokdots:
+Here is the simplest ecosystem for connecting ProtoPie to blokdots:

 Getting Ready